continuul/ws/README.md

 the ws installation itself; if you do so, when you uninstall ws you will delete your workspaces as well.

+## Contributing

+You are very warmly welcome to help.
+Please send us pull requests for fixes you have.

 ### File an issue

 If the documentation is not clear, an error message is not clear or you are stuck with the problem,